farooqkazi/Weather5Days/README.md

 # Technologies Used<b></br>
 1 Mockito: Test presenters/interactions in MVP design pattern</br>
-2 Espresso UI Test: Test fragments/ recyclerviee data loading.
+2 Espresso UI Test: Test fragments/ recyclerview data loading.
 The Espresso testing framework, provided by the Android Testing Support Library, provides APIs for writing UI tests to simulate user interactions within a single target app.</br>
 3 Dependency injection: Used dagger to inject presenters into the fragments and inject RequestInterface(Retrofit/offline caching in okhttpi)in Interactor_Impl class </br>
 4 RxJava 2: Used reactive programming for concurrency / asynchronous data streams/ chain async operations / Multi threading using schedulers/ Disposable to avoid memory leaks in the apps
 5 Retrofit2/okhttp: Connection to external API